 Once you’ve determined your life insurance needs, choose the term length that you would like your coverage to last for.

 In some cases, it may make sense to add multiple term lengths.

 Most policies continue until age 90-95…but don’t let this fool you.

-When the level term ends, the policy becomes an annual renewable term (ART) based on the ART rates in place at that time.
+When the level term ends, the policy becomes an annual renewable term with rates increasing each year.

-If you decide after buying your coverage that you need life insurance to last longer than originally expected, it pays to re-shop in the future and buy a policy, or consider the conversion option available (explained below) on your existing term policy.
+You may re-shop in the future or consider the conversion option available (explained below) on your existing term policy.

 Term Life Conversion

-While a term conversion is hardly ever used, it’s important to have in the event you develop health issues in the future and still need insurance.
+While a term conversion is hardly ever used, it’s important to have in the event you develop health issues in the future.

 The term life insurance conversion privilege as it is called varies widely by the insurance company.

 Some companies offer conversion for the entire level term period.